thehunmonkgroup/jester/README.md

 ```

 The newer versions of FreeSWITCH allow you to use a system-installed Lua,
 which should allow a workaround until this software is upgraded.
+Run
+the FreeSWITCH configure command with the <code>--enable-system-lua</code>
+argument.

 If you'd like to help me with the Lua 5.2 upgrade (either with a patch or
 funding/sponsorship), please file an issue!